uutils/coreutils/CONTRIBUTING.md

 We have the following goals with our development:

 - **Compatible**: The utilities should be a drop-in replacement for the GNU coreutils.
 - **Cross-platform**: All utilities should run on as many of the supported platforms as possible.
 - **Reliable**: The utilities should never unexpectedly fail.
 - **Performant**: Our utilities should be written in fast idiomatic Rust.
 We aim to match or exceed the performance of the GNU utilities.
 - **Well-tested**: We should have a lot of tests to be able to guarantee reliability and compatibility.

 ## How to Help

-There are several ways to help and writing code is just one them.
+There are several ways to help and writing code is just one of them.
 Reporting issues and writing documentation are just as important as writing code.

 ### Reporting Issues